 Level 3

 At level three you get to pick a subclass.
-The obvious choice is College of Swords because it unlocks all the weapon based damage attacks and a fighting style.
+The obvious choice is College of Swords because it unlocks all the weapon-based damage attacks and a fighting style.
 We’ll unlock the Heat Metal spell and get to choose a Fighting Style.

-- Duelling (Fighting Style): When you are wielding a melee weapon that is not Two-Handed or Versatile in one hand, and no weapon in the other, you deal an additional 2 damage with that weapon.
+• Duelling (Fighting Style): When you are wielding a melee weapon that is not Two-Handed or Versatile in one hand and no weapon in the other, you deal an additional 2 damage with that weapon.

-- Slashing Flourish (subclass feature): Attack up to 2 enemies at once.
+• Slashing Flourish (subclass feature): Attack up to 2 enemies at once.

-- Defensive Flourish (subclass feature): Attack defensively, increasing your Armour Class by 4 if you hit.
+• Defensive Flourish (subclass feature): Attack defensively, increasing your Armour Class by 4 if you hit.

-- Proficiencies (subclass feature): Scimitar and Medium Armour
+• Proficiencies (subclass feature): Scimitar and Medium Armour

 The subclass selection unlocks a lot of attacks which you need to understand.
 Slashing, defensive, and mobile flourish all consume Bardic Inspiration but can be very helpful.
-You need to be aware of your Bardic Inspiration and just like spell slots, recharge them frequently because this is where your damage and utility comes from.
+You need to be aware of your Bardic Inspiration and just like spell slots, recharge them frequently because this is where your damage and utility come from.

-Slashing Flourish is great for area damage (multiple enemies), Defensive is great for increasing your AC (harder to hit you), and mobility is an awesome knockback that can be used to instantly kill enemies off ledges.
+Slashing Flourish is great for area damage (multiple enemies), Defensive is great for increasing your AC (harder to hit you), and Mobility is an awesome knockback that can be used to instantly kill enemies off ledges.

 Your Fighting Style Duelling gives you extra damage for a Rapier or Scimitar in your off-hand with just one weapon.
 So, this is the reason we recommend this playstyle and weapon type.
 Rapiers are more common with some very powerful even legendary items in Act 3.
 Rely on your weapon attacks to do damage, and spells to crowd control.
 Level 6 you see a spike in damage via Extra Attack which gives you two attacks per action.